What is Risk Scoring?

 How Paytia Uses This

-Paytia's PCI DSS Level 1 certified platform incorporates risk scoring as part of its comprehensive security approach.
+Paytia's PCI DSS Level 1 certified platform incorporates risk scoring as part of its thorough security approach.
 By processing phone payments through DTMF suppression, Paytia ensures card data is protected at every stage.

 Frequently Asked Questions